arcxteam/open-ledger/README.md

 ## 2. Setup Installation - Run OpenLedger Node
 **1. Proxies Accounts (residentials)**

-- I appreciate you, `IM NOT PROMO, COZ I USED IT NOW` If you need a proxy, 2captcha is a good one.
-It was promoted with 50% off on 1GB for $3, many accepts crypto without fees and uses low-bandwitch + setup rotating IP locations under your generated IP addresses.
+- I appreciate you, `So I'M NOT PROMO, COZ I USED IT NOW` If you need a proxy, 2captcha is a good one.
+There was promoted 50% off starting with 1GB for $3, many accepts crypto without fees & uses low-bandwitch + setup rotating IP locations under your generated IP addresses.
 [TRY SIGN UP HERE TO USED VOUCHERS](https://2captcha.com/?from=24919769)

 ![image](https://github.com/user-attachments/assets/ac433d24-f082-4ade-9269-a1dea2a71695)